Photo of the exterior of the Artist Building at 300 Summer.

 • NEW HVAC SYSTEM (heating/cooling): Four new energy efficient boilers, new fan coil units in every space, new roof chiller

-• CLIMATE RESILIENCY: New boilers installed on mezzanine level (old ones were in basement)
+• CLIMATE RESILIENCY: New boilers installed on mezzanine level instead of basement

 • ELEVATORS: Major upgrades for freight and passenger elevators